 Harry looked around and saw a short, bushy-haired little girl with buckteeth walking into a room with a blond-haired man who appeared to be in his early thirties.
 She was accompanied by Mrs. Granger, who hadn't changed much, aside from a few gray hairs.

-"Hello, Miss Granger," said the man.
+"Hello, Miss Granger," greeted the man.
 "My name is Mr. Carsini, and I'll be your dance instructor."

-"You really were little," said Harry to the older Hermione.
+"You really were little," commented Harry to the older Hermione.
 "How old were you, anyway?"

-"Nine," she said quickly, "Now be quiet and listen."
+"Nine," she answered quickly, "Now be quiet and listen."

 The man started playing a cassette of ballroom music.
 "Now, the first step I'll show you is…"